Butch Estes

 George "Butch" Estes (born June 14, 1949) is a men's basketball coach.
 He previously served as the head coach at Presbyterian College and Furman University.
-Estes resigned from Furman in March 1994, after finishing the 1993–94 season with a 9–17 record.
+Estes resigned from Furman in March 1994, after finishing the 1993–94 regular season with a 9–17 record.

 Coach Estes was the Head at Palm Beach State College from 2010 to 2013.
 He was offered the head coaching job at Barry University in 2013 and accepted it.